kprotty/kprotty.github.io/_posts/2022-11-4-simple-scalable-unbounded-queue.md

 A post about writing scalable algorithms can't be complete without benchmarks.
 I've implemented the original FAA algorithm and the specialized algorithm then put them up against well known channels in the Rust ecosystem like [`crossbeam`](https://github.com/crossbeam-rs/crossbeam/tree/master/crossbeam-channel), [`flume`](https://github.com/zesterer/flume), and Rust's standard library mpsc.

-One method of benchmarking channels is to spawn N producer threads which each send a fixed amount of items, then recv all of the items on the consumer thread.
+One method of benchmarking channels is to spawn N producer threads which each send a fixed amount of items, then receive all of the items on the consumer thread.
 I believe this doesn't measure throughput correctly: Spawn could switch to a producer thread and send its entire amount before spawning the next.
 Producers could complete sooner than the consumer and now it only benchmarks the consumer.
 Producers could yield on contention, let the other go through its amount, and finish its amount without contention.

 To properly measure contention, the producer and consumer run for a fixed amount of time (one second at the moment) instead of for a fixed amount of items.
 This allows producers to contend with each other.
 Couple this with a [`Barrier`](https://doc.rust-lang.org/std/sync/struct.Barrier.html) to ensure everyone is running only when they've all been spawned, producers can race with the consumer and possibly have the latter out-run the former and hit the slow/blocking path.